Nantes signs forward Moses Simon on 4-year deal from Levante - WHIZ News

-NANTES, France (AP) — French club Nantes has signed Nigeria forward Moses Simon from Spanish club Levante on a four-year deal.
+NANTES, France (AP) — French club Nantes signed Nigeria forward Moses Simon on Monday from Spanish club Levante on a four-year deal.

 No financial information was given but media reports said Nantes paid 5 million euros ($5.6 million) for the 24-year-old forward, who scored nine goals and had eight assists in 30 games.